zmadie/rublox/README.md

 client = Rublox::Client.new("_|WARNING:-DO-NOT-SHARE-THIS.--Sharing-this ...")
 ```

-**(if you open-source/work with other people on your application, it is recommended to keep your cookie in a `.env` file and load it with a libray like [dotenv](https://rubygems.org/gems/dotenv))**
+**(if you open-source/work with other people on your application, it is recommended to keep your cookie in a `.env` file and load it with a library like [dotenv](https://rubygems.org/gems/dotenv))**

-From there, you can build off your application's logic with methods provided via `Rublox::Client` --SAME HERE.
+From there, you can build off your application's logic with methods provided via [Rublox::Client](https://rubydoc.info/gems/rublox/Rublox/Client)

 # Documentation